ThomasSojan/devopsTechnologyConcepts/DevOps Professional/DevOps CICD/4.Implementation of CICD/Static Code Analysis.md

 * SQUALE rating for technical debt

 6.Quality gates can be applied to ensure that code that does not pass the quality conditions do not move forward to the next stage.

+## Calculation of technical debt:

+**Technical debt = Total rework effort in minutes / Total original effort**<br>
+**OR**<br>
+**(rework effort in mins/LOC * 30) * 100**

+Let us understand the formula<br>

+Total rework effort in minutes:<br>

+* Each rule is associated with rework effort.
+If the rule is violated it adds to the rework effort.

+Total original effort:<br>

+* The original number of lines of code is multiplied with original effort.
+Sonar considers the original effort as 30 minutes for each line of code to flow through the entire SDLC

+The equation provides a percentage which is graded from A to E as a SQUALE rating.
+D and E indicates that code quality is very bad.
+A and B indicates good quality and C indicates deterioration of code